pyx-project/pyx/manual/graph.rst

 fail.
 Usually you do not need to take care about the finalization of the graph, because it happens automatically once you write the plot into a file.
 However, sometimes position methods (described below) are nice to be accessible.
 For that, at least the layout of the graph must have been finished.
-By calling the :meth:`do`\ -methods yourself you can also alter the order in which the graph components are plotted.
+However, the drawing order is based on canvas layers and thus the order in which the :meth:`do`\ -methods are called will not alter the output.
 Multiple calls to any of the :meth:`do`\ -methods have no effect (only the first call counts).
 The orginal order in which the :meth:`do`\ -methods are called is:

 .. method:: graphxy.dolayout()